TIY-LR-FEE/assignments/15-time-to-read/README.md

 ## What to Submit

-1. A link to your GitHub repo containing `index.html` and `main.js`
+1. A link to your GitHub repo containing your modified version of the boilerplate files.
 2. Notes:
   * A link to the GitHub Pages URL for your repo.
   * Your confidence level for this assignment from 0 to 5.
 (0 is no confidence, 5 is master)
-  * What was the hardest thing for you to place where you wanted it?
   * Did you complete at least "Explorer Mode"?
   * If no, briefly explain why not.
   * If yes, how far past Explorer did you get?

 ## Explorer Mode

+1. Create a new project via the command line called `15-time-to-read`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).

+2. In your `15-time-to-read` directory run `startfrom tiy-lr-fee/assignments 15-time-to-read` to download the boilerplate.

-1. Create a simple `index.html` page with an article.
+3. Create a simple `index.html` page with an article.
 You can copy and paste one from another website, or just format several paragraphs worth of lorem ipsum.
+It doesn't need to be gorgeous, but it shouldn't be unstyled.

-2. When viewing `index.html` in the browser, any user should be able to read the text "x minute read" where "x" is the time, in minutes, that it will take to read the article.
+4. When viewing `index.html` in the browser, any user should be able to read the text "x minute read" where "x" is the time, in minutes, that it will take to read the article.
   * The time to read text should be within an `h3` tag with class `.time-to-read`.
   * The average word per minute will be 230.
-  * The formula for calculating WPM is `"total words"/230`
+  * The formula for calculating WPM is `"total words" / 230`
-  * You will need to use native DOM selector methods such as `.querySelector() or .querySelectorAll()` or older methods like `.getElementById() or .getElementByClassName()`
+  * You will need to use native DOM selector methods such as `.querySelector() or .querySelectorAll()`

 ## Adventurer Mode